turbulent-flow/top100-scrapy/README.md

 ```

 ## Database Initialization
-> If you have some inquires, please ask help for the `make help` command first.
+> If you have some inquires, please ask for help from the `make help` command first.
 ```
 make init
 ```